Microsoft releases Office 2021 for Mac preview

-San Francisco, April 24 (IANS) Microsoft is releasing a preview version of Office 2021 for Mac and Office LTSC (Long-Term Servicing Channel) this week.
+San Francisco: Microsoft is releasing a preview version of Office 2021 for Mac and Office LTSC (Long-Term Servicing Channel) this week.

 While Office LTSC is designed for commercial customers, both versions are perpetual versions of Office that don't rely on subscriptions or the cloud.